-Although it may not always bring a greater salary, at least intially, it should bring greater satisfaction - so that Monday when you head back to work isn't the worst day of the week as it is for so many (the day that people in the USA typically have a heart attack, too).
+Although it may not always bring a greater salary, at least initially, it should bring greater satisfaction -- so that Monday, or whenever you head back to work, isn't the worst day of the week as it is for so many (the day that people in the USA typically have a heart attack, too).

 A "job" is what you do every day.

 For many of us, a job is not a "career" - it is "just a job."
 It pays the bills but it doesn't do much more for us.